Skip to content

 Preset Strategies Use when

-safe minify Output must be semantically identical
+safe minify, collapse_whitespace Output must be semantically identical

 CLI